GasimoCodes/CineBlend/docs/manual/Advanced/Making Custom Modules.md

 - The state has already been processed by any previous modules on the camera
 - Changes you make will be passed to subsequent modules
 - Always include an early exit check for the `Enabled` property to support user control via the editor
+- deltaTime may be large as it is compensated by cineblend for the time the camera has been offline.

 ### 3. Blend
 ```csharp